HimanshuGoel/my-full-stack-learning-app/BEST_PRACTICES.md

 product.productName;
 ```

+---

 ### 1.13 Use proper `function naming`

-Use long and descriptive names.
-Considering that it represents a certain behavior, a function name should be a verb or a phrase fully exposing the intent behind it as well as the intent of the arguments.
-Their name should say what they do.

-Avoid a long number of arguments.
-Ideally, a function should have two or fewer arguments specified.
-The fewer the arguments, the easier is to test the function.

-Also, we should use default arguments instead of conditionals.
+Function names should be long and descriptive, reflecting their behavior and the intent of the arguments.
+Avoid excessive arguments (ideally no more than two) to keep the function simple and testable.
+Default arguments should be used instead of conditionals where possible.

 **Code Example** - `Do`

-Descriptive Name

 ```typescript
 function sendEmailUser(emailAddress) {